dotbitHQ/dotbithq.github.io/faq.md

 The .bit contract requires a two-step process for registering a new account, corresponding to two transactions, in order to prevent any squatting behavior.

-1. **Hide the name of the account to be registered**: Hash the account to be registered with the registrant's public key, send the first transaction, and place this hash on the blockchain
+1. **Apply for registration in private**: Hash the account to be registered with the registrant's public key, send the first transaction, and place this hash on the blockchain
-2. **Publish the account name to be registered**: Initiate a registration request, exposing the account name to be registered and carrying the hash from the previous step, while the contract requires the hash to reach a mature state, i.e. the last transaction has been packed into the block and reached a certain number of confirmations.
+2. **Reveal the account name on the chain**: Initiate a registration request, exposing the account name to be registered and carrying the hash from the previous step, while the contract requires the hash to reach a mature state, i.e. the last transaction has been packed into the block and reached a certain number of confirmations.

-This way, when a malicious user sees that someone is registering an account and tries to grab it, he cannot initiate a second transaction directly because he does not have a mature hash associated with him, and he cannot complete the squatting.
+The two transactions need to be spaced, and the second transaction needs to include the Cell created by the first transaction.
+In addition, the user only discloses the plaintext of the account they want to register in the second step.
+By the time a malicious Keeper or miner sees the plaintext, it's too late.
+He has to start with the first transaction, and by the time he's ready, other Keepers have already registered the account for the user.

 ### Why does the interface show that I have finished the anti-squatting step but the .bit account I want to register is taken by someone else?